Essays

 Argument Pass: Does the essay actually argue what you intended?

-Re-read only your thesis and each topic sentence — skip the evidence and analysis.
+Re-read only your thesis and each topic sentence.
 Do the topic sentences, in sequence, build a logical case for the thesis?
-If the topic sentences alone don’t make a coherent argument, the essay’s body paragraphs need restructuring — not just rewording.
+If not, the body paragraphs need restructuring — not just rewording.

 2